acusti/uikit/packages/appsync-fetch/README.md

 yarn add @acusti/uniquify
 ```

-The package exports `appSyncFetch`, which takes the same arguments as
+The package exports `appsyncFetch`, which takes the same arguments as
 [`window.fetch`][fetch], but with a few conveniences for better ergonomics
 built-in.
-To start with, `appSyncFetch` will set all required headers,
+To start with, `appsyncFetch` will set all required headers,
 including AWS authorization headers, a Date header, and Content-Type.
 It
 will also set `method: 'POST'` (required for all GraphQL requests).